javierdemartin/LeetCode/README.md

 * **Bottom-up approach**: Know how to solve the problem for a simple case.
 Then figure out how to solve it for a more complex case.
 * **Top-down approach**: Think about how you can divide de problem  for case N into supbproblems

+#### Recursion

+Recursion is an approach to solving problems using a function that calls itself as a subroutine.
+By doing this the problem is reduced into subproblems.
+Recursion continues until it reaches a point where the subproblem can be solved without further recursion.

+Ending up in an infinite loop is quite common, to avoid this define the following properties:

+1. A **base case** which defines a scenario that does not use recursion to produce an answer.
+2. Rules that reduce the given cases towards the base case, **recurrence relation**

 ### Sorting and Searching